Lead your students through an engaging Science Lesson using Teach mode.

 Prompt live discussion with polls and brainstorms

-These polls and brainstorms are designed to encourage some lively discussion in class.
-Once your students have responded, you can either click to reveal names of those who responded or call on students to discuss their responses.
+These polls and brainstorms are designed to encourage some lively discussion among your students.
+Once they have responded, you can either click to reveal names of those who responded or call on students to discuss their responses.
 This is to help hook them into the Lesson and make them curious for more.

 Click on the response option that you'd like to discuss to reveal who voted for it.
 You could use this information in a few ways, such as calling on a student to discuss their answer, or if the students' responses make up a fairly even split, you could break students into groups with representatives from each response to discuss how they made their choice.